zetareticoli/cssui/README.md

 1. HTML template file
 2. CSS stylesheet.

 You can use template files as partial or copy/paste the code into the project's files according to your needs.

+### Customization

+All the CSS code in this repository is fully customizable, so you can modify the styles to fit your specific design needs.
+You can also add your own custom styles to the components to further personalize them.

+## Contributing

+If you would like to contribute to this repository, please submit a pull request with your changes.
+All contributions are welcome and appreciated.

 ## Support